ZentaChain/Zentachain-Documentation/README.md

 [Zentachain Doc-Hub](http://docs.zentachain.io)

 ## License
-All documents have copyrights and they are licensed by Zentachain.
-Copy or modification of any text and image is not allowed but sharing is allowed only with the original files, texts, images, and codes.
+Documents are copyrighted and licensed by Zentachain.
+It is prohibited to copy or modify any text or image, but it is allowed to share the original files, texts, images, and codes.

 ## Copyright
 All rights reserved by [Zentachain](https://zentachain.io/)